AshrithReddyT/Basic-Login-App/Readme.md

-# LoginApp-Tri_hacker
+# BasicLoginApp
-This repo contains the folders of the login app created as a task given by the App Developement wing of Geekhaven,IIITA.
+This repo contains the folders of the login app created as a task given by the App Developement wing of Geekhaven,IIIT.

-### Team name :
-RSA Unit 61398.
+This is just a basic login app.